Battle of Thermopylae: Aftermath

 Thermopylae is one of the most famous battles in European ancient history, repeatedly referenced in ancient, recent, and contemporary culture.
 In Western culture at least, it is the Greeks who are lauded for their performance in battle.
 However, within the context of the Persian invasion, Thermopylae was undoubtedly a defeat for the Greeks.
 It seems clear that the Greek strategy was to hold off the Persians at Thermopylae and Artemisium; whatever they may have intended, it was presumably not their desire to surrender all of Boeotia and Attica to the Persians.
 The Greek position at Thermopylae, despite being massively outnumbered, was nearly impregnable.
 If the position had been held for even a little longer, the Persians might have had to retreat for lack of food and water.
 Thus, despite the heavy losses, forcing the pass was strategically a Persian victory, but the successful retreat of the bulk of the Greek troops was in its own sense a victory as well.
 The battle itself had shown that even when heavily outnumbered, the Greeks could put up an effective fight against the Persians, and the defeat at Thermopylae had turned Leonidas and the men under his command into martyrs.
 That boosted the morale of all Greek soldiers in the second Persian invasion.

 It is sometimes stated that Thermopylae was a Pyrrhic victory for the Persians (i.e., one in which the victor is as damaged by the battle as the defeated party).
 However, there is no suggestion by Herodotus that the effect on the Persian forces was that.
 The idea ignores the fact that the Persians would, in the aftermath of Thermopylae, conquer the majority of Greece, and the fact that they were still fighting in Greece a year later.
 Alternatively, the argument is sometimes advanced that the last stand at Thermopylae was a successful delaying action that gave the Greek navy time to prepare for the Battle of Salamis.
 (Note: "The Battle of Thermopylae was a Pyrrhic victory for [the Persians] but it offered Athens invaluable time to prepare for the decisive naval battle of Salamis one month later.")
 However, compared to the probable time (about one month) between Thermopylae and Salamis, the time bought was negligible.
 Furthermore, this idea also neglects the fact that a Greek navy was fighting at Artemisium during the Battle of Thermopylae, incurring losses in the process.
-George Cawkwell suggests that the gap between Thermopylae and Salamis was caused by Xerxes' systematically reducing Greek opposition in Phocis and Boeotia, and not as a result of the Battle of Thermopylae; thus, as a delaying action, Thermopylae was insignificant compared to Xerxes' own procrastination.
-Far from labelling Thermopylae as a Pyrrhic victory, modern academic treatises on the Greco-Persian Wars tend to emphasise the success of Xerxes in breaching the formidable Greek position and the subsequent conquest of the majority of Greece.
+George Cawkwell suggests that the gap between Thermopylae and Salamis was caused by Xerxes's systematically reducing Greek opposition in Phocis and Boeotia, and not as a result of the Battle of Thermopylae; thus, as a delaying action, Thermopylae was insignificant compared to Xerxes's own procrastination.
+Far from labelling Thermopylae as a Pyrrhic victory, modern academic treatises on the Graeco-Persian Wars tend to emphasize the success of Xerxes in breaching the formidable Greek position and the subsequent conquest of the majority of Greece.
 For instance, Cawkwell states: "he was successful on both land and sea, and the Great Invasion began with a brilliant success.